 read more »

-How work aﬀects live, thematized by the students of the Angewandte, Vienna in an exhibition curated by Matylda Krzykowski and the MAKK Cologne.
+How work affects life, thematised by the students of the Angewandte, Vienna in an exhibition curated by Matylda Krzykowski and the MAKK Cologne.

-WAGNER supports the students here in the implementation of various 3D printing projects and in the realization of the presentation WORK IN PROGRESS in the Temporary Gallery, which is planned for the time being in January.
+WAGNER supports the students here in the implementation of various projects and in the realisation of the planned presentation WORKSPACE IN PROGRESS in the Temporary Gallery.